rei/rei-cedar-docs/docs/components/accordion/README.md

 - Entire title area is clickable, including icon and background
 - Never nest accordions within themselves
-- Use short titles for accordion labels to avoid wrapping

 ### Show and Hide